-During 2005, we adopted the QIAGEN N.V.
+We adopted the QIAGEN N.V.
 Amended and Restated 2005 Stock Plan (the Plan) which was approved by our shareholders on June 14, 2005.
 Pursuant to the Plan, stock rights, which include options to purchase our Common Shares, stock grants and stock-based awards, may be granted to employees and consultants of QIAGEN and its subsidiaries and to Supervisory Directors.
 An aggregate of 22,000,000 Common Shares have been reserved for issuance pursuant to the Plan, subject to certain antidilution adjustments.
 Options granted pursuant to the Plan may either be incentive stock options within the meaning of Section 422 of the United States Internal Revenue Code of 1986, as amended (the Code), or non-qualified stock options.
 Options granted to members of the Supervisory Board and the Managing Board must have an exercise price that is higher than the market price at the time of grant.
 Generally, each of the options has a term of ten years, subject to earlier termination in the event of death, disability or other termination of employment.
+The vesting and exercisability of certain stock rights will be accelerated in the event of a Change of Control, as defined in the agreements under the Plan.